Personality and Temperament

 Today, CFA recognizes both the American Burmese and European Burmese.
 All major cat registries recognize Burmese cats, but not all colors are permitted within all registries.

 Burmese cats love to get into things.
-They easily learn to open cupboards to investigate the contents, so you'll want to keep your kitchen kitty proofed if you bring one of these inquisitive felines into your life.
+They easily learn to open cupboards to investigate the contents, so you'll want to keep your kitchen cat-proofed if you bring one of these inquisitive felines into your life.

 Most Burmese cats trust strangers and make friends easily.
-If you often have visitors, this kitty's outstanding social skills are sure to make a splash!
+If you often have visitors, this cat's outstanding social skills are sure to make a splash!

 Thanks to its muscular physique, the Burmese cat is heavier than it looks.
-These kitties have been described as "bricks wrapped in silk."
+These cats have been described as "bricks wrapped in silk."

 The Breed Standard